Sathiyapramod/Sathiyapramod/README.md

 ### Take a Glance at my <a href="https://portfolio-designed-sathiyapramod.netlify.app/" target="blank">Portfolio</a>

+### Equipping myself on Databases, Backend and much more.!!

 ## About Me 🙂

 - ### 🌱 Backend Developer at Bengaluru, India